weilandia/coding-for-managers/class_3/resources/exercises/superfizz.md

 ### Do it differently

 Come up with another way to get the same output.
 Can you come up with another way to determine the string for a given number?
 What happens if you don't worry about a clear algorithm.

-### Converting individual numbers

-Write a method that returns the output for a single number.
-Then incorporate that into your script that outputs results for 0 through 1000.

-### Testing

-Write tests for each of the situations listed in the description.